 Protons (and heavy ions) are collided in ATLAS in bunches, resulting in multiple simultaneous collisions in every bunch crossing.
 This is referred to as pileup.
 Pileup is measured by the mean number of interactions per bunch crossing.
 The distribution of this during Run 2 is shown below.

 In order to properly simulate data with Monte Carlo, it is necessary to include the effects of pileup as seen in data.
-However, MC samples are generally produced before data collection occurs, which means that the pileup profile of the corresponding detector data is unknown at the time of simulation.
+However, MC samples are often produced before data collection occurs, which means that the pileup profile of the corresponding detector data is unknown at the time of simulation.
 Additionally, if an analysis uses a non-standard GRL or a dynamically prescaled trigger, the data pileup profile will be unique to the analysis.

 In order to correct the MC pileup profile to that of data, weights are applied to events to change the pileup profile.
 This reweighting changes the amount that each event contributes to the final distribution.
 This is done using a centrally provided tool.